Sultan Haydar: Career

 She was the leader for much of the 2011 Istanbul Marathon, but slowed after 35 km and eventually finished seventh.
 The 2012 Paris Marathon saw her establish herself as a top level marathon runner.
 In spite of being well-beaten by winner Tirfi Tsegaye Beyene, Haydar improved her best by over ten minutes to set a Turkish national record mark of 2:25:07 hours in second place.

 Sultan Haydar qualified for participation in the marathon event at the 2012 Summer Olympics but managed only 72nd place with a slow time of 2:38:26 hours.
 She ended the year with a third-place finish at the Istanbul Marathon.
 In her first marathon of 2013, she came third at the Rome City Marathon with a time of 2:27:10 hours.
-On November 17, 2013, Sultan Haydar repeated her third-place success at the Istanbul Marathon finishing with 2.29.40 after her countrywoman Elvan Abeylegesse.
+On 17 November 2013 Sultan Haydar repeated her third-place success at the Istanbul Marathon finishing with 2.29.40 after her countrywoman Elvan Abeylegesse.

+Anti-doping rule violation

+Following a provisional suspension in June 2024, in March 2025 Haydar was served with a 30 month competition ban set to expire in July 2026 for an anti-doping rule violation after failing to submit to a test in January 2024.
+In addition, all her results were disqualified from 31 January 2024 onwards.